terraform-google-modules/terraform-example-foundation/docs/TROUBLESHOOTING.md

 For more information about service accounts and how to use them in your application, see https://cloud.google.com/docs/authentication/.
 ```

-**Cause**:
+**Cause:**

-When using application default credential in Cloud Shell a billing project is not available for APIs like `securitycenter.googleapis.com` or `accesscontextmanager.googleapis.com`.
+When using application default credentials in Cloud Shell a billing project is not available for APIs like `securitycenter.googleapis.com` or `accesscontextmanager.googleapis.com`.

 **Solution:**